 Orange County Task Force on Hoarding

-The task force has a mission that is built around the organization being a collaborative effort to effectively impact hoarding in Orange county.
+The task force has a mission that is built around the organization is a collaborative effort to effectively impact hoarding in Orange County.
 The task force is comprised of volunteers that meets monthly to review the status of existing hoarding situations in the county that impact the health, welfare, and safety of people in the county, including a hoarder his or her self.

 The task force has a trio of primary goals:

 - Resource development (including support group referral)

 Participants in the Orange County Task Force on Hoarding include: